 We are a clinical stage biopharmaceutical company with a limited operating history.
 We were incorporated and commenced operations in 2012, have no products approved for commercial sale and have not generated any revenue.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, identifying and developing potential product candidates, conducting preclinical and clinical studies of our product candidates, including Phase 1, Phase 2 and Phase 3 clinical trials of lirentelimab, our lead compound.
+Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, identifying and developing potential product candidates, conducting preclinical and clinical studies of our product candidates, including Phase 1 and Phase 2 clinical trials of lirentelimab, our lead compound.
 All of our product candidates currently under development, other than lirentelimab, are in preclinical development.
 We have not yet demonstrated our ability to successfully complete any pivotal clinical trials, obtain marketing approvals, complete large-scale drug manufacturing or arrange for a third-party to do so on our behalf or conduct sales and marketing activities.
+For example, in December 2021, we announced that both our ENIGMA study and our KRYPTOS study failed to meet their patient-reported symptomatic co-primary endpoints.
 As a result, it may be more difficult for you to accurately predict our future success or viability than it could be if we had a longer operating history.